-- · Is directly responsible for appointment, compensation, retention and oversight of the independent registered public accounting firm; - · Reviews the independent registered public accounting firm's qualifications and independence; - · Reviews the plans and results of the audit engagement with the independent registered public accounting firm; - Approves financial reporting principles and policies; - · Considers the range of audit and non-audit fees; - Reviews the adequacy of the Company's internal accounting controls; - Oversees the Company's internal audit function, including annually reviewing and discussing the performance and effectiveness of the Internal Audit Department; and - Works to ensure the integrity of financial information supplied to stockholders.
+- · Reviews the adequacy of the Company's internal accounting controls; - Oversees the Company's internal audit function, including annually reviewing and discussing the performance and effectiveness of the Internal Audit Department; - · Oversees the Company's Ethics and Compliance Program, including annually reviewing and discussing the implementation and effectiveness of the program; and - · Works to ensure the integrity of financial information supplied to stockholders.

 The Audit Committee is also available to receive reports, suggestions, questions and recommendations from the Company's independent registered public accounting firm, Internal Audit Department, the Chief Financial Officer and the General Counsel.
 It also confers with these parties in order to help assure the sufficiency and effectiveness of the programs being followed by corporate officers in the area of compliance with legal and regulatory requirements, business conduct and conflicts of interest.
 The Audit Committee is composed entirely of non-employee directors whom the Board has determined are "independent directors" under the applicable listing standards of the NYSE and the applicable rules of the Securities and Exchange Commission (the "SEC").
 The Board, in its business judgment, has determined that Ms. Perry and Messrs.
-Leamon and Floyd are "financially literate," under the NYSE rules, and that Mr. Leamon and Ms. Perry qualify as "audit committee financial experts" as such term is defined in Item 407(d)(5) of Regulation S-K under the Exchange Act.
-The Board determined that Ms. Perry qualifies as an "audit committee financial experts" from her many years of experience in the financial services industry and service on other public company Audit Committees.
-The Audit Committee met nine times in fiscal 2017.
+Leamon, Floyd, and Martinez are "financially literate," under the NYSE rules, and that Mr. Leamon and Ms. Perry qualify as "audit committee financial experts" as such term is defined in Item 407(d)(5) of Regulation S-K under the Exchange Act.
+The Board determined that Ms. Perry qualifies as an "audit committee financial expert" from her many years of experience in the financial services industry and service on other public company Audit Committees.
+The Audit Committee met eight times in fiscal 2018.
 The Audit Committee operates pursuant to a written charter adopted by the Board, which is available on the Company's website and in print to any stockholder that requests it.
-To access the charter from the Company's website, go to www.kornferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link located in a list on the right side of the page.
-Requests for a printed copy should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
+To access the charter from the Company's website, go to www.komferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link located in a list on the right side of the page.
+Requests for a printed copy should be addressed to Korn Ferry, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.